Miista/ProtonProposals/Records/Records.md

 Introduction
 ============

+This proposal will introduce the concept of records along with two new keywords `record` and `with`.

+What is a record?

 A record is a collection of data.
 The prime example is a person.
+A person has a name and an age so in other words the tuple `(<name>, <age>)` could represent a person.
+To give name to this representation, we collect the data in a record.

+Records, then, inherently needs to be equatable.
+That is, we need to be able to compare two persons.

 A record in Proton is immutable.
 That is, once it has been declared there is no way to mutate the data held in an instance of said record.
+Ways of dealing mutating values stored in a record will be presented though these are subject to change based on future proposals (specifically closured from @lalex).

 ### Assumptions